Theology: Modern Paganism

-English academic Graham Harvey has commented that Pagans "rarely indulge in theology."
+English academic Graham Harvey has commented that Pagans "rarely indulge in theology".
 Nevertheless, theology has been applied in some sectors across contemporary Pagan communities, including Wicca, Heathenry, Druidry and Kemetism.
 As these religions have given precedence to orthopraxy, theological views often vary among adherents.
 The term is used by Christine Kraemer in her book Seeking The Mystery: An Introduction to Pagan Theologies and by Michael York in Pagan Theology: Paganism as a World Religion.

 Topics

-Richard Hooker defines theology as "the science of things divine."
+Richard Hooker defines theology as "the science of things divine".
 The term can, however, be used for a variety of disciplines or fields of study.
 Theology considers whether the divine exists in some form, such as in physical, supernatural, mental, or social realities, and what evidence for and about it may be found via personal spiritual experiences or historical records of such experiences as documented by others.
 The study of these assumptions is not part of theology proper, but is found in the philosophy of religion, and increasingly through the psychology of religion and neurotheology.
-Theology’s aim, then, is to record, structure and understand these experiences and concepts; and to use them to derive normative prescriptions for how to live our lives.
+Theology's aim, then, is to record, structure and understand these experiences and concepts; and to use them to derive normative prescriptions for the right way to live life.